cosmos/sdk-tutorials/b9lab-content/3-main-concepts/12-queries.md

 In practice, this means that a player could test their move only once the opponent's move has been included in a previous block.
 Fortunately, these kind of edge case scenarios won't be common in our checkers game, and we can expect little to no effect on the user experience.

 Of course this is not an exhaustive list of potential queries.
-Some examples of other possible queries would be to get a player's open games, or a to get a list of games that are timing out soon.
+Some examples of other possible queries would be to get a player's open games, or to get a list of games that are timing out soon.
 This really depends on the needs of your application and how much functionality you're willing to provide.

 </ExpansionPanel>